Curriculum Enrichment

 Outdoor learning opportunities are accessed by all pupils and involve using our ‘Forest Cabin’ and woodland area.
 The whole learning environment, including the outdoor learning area are all encompassing and central to the ethos of the school (Basic Skills Quality Mark).

-Educational visits are planned for all year groups – these support and enhance the topics being studied.
+Educational visits (including residential stays for KS2 pupils) are planned for all year groups – these support and enhance the topics being studied.
 Where possible, topics are linked to the local (and slightly wider) area to make learning relevant and to help pupils develop a sense of understanding of and belonging to their local community.

 ‘Blocked’ weeks throughout the school year provide focused learning about poetry and classic fiction – poets/poems and classical authors/texts have been specially selected to ensure breadth of learning and progression across the school.

-Further plans for curriculum enrichment next year (2023-2024) include a 3-day 'country' study for each year group in school.
+Further curriculum enrichment includes MFL (French) cultural learning across each year group in KS2 and a 3-day 'country' study for each year group in school (Nursery to Year 6).

 All pupils are provided with educational experiences both on and off the school site that are fulfilling and challenging so that every pupil can reach their full potential with enthusiasm and confidence.
 This was demonstrated by the whole school visit to the theatre in London to see the Lion King and the associated work that this generated (Basic Skills Quality Mark).